unrealcv/unrealcv/docs/plugin/develop.rst

 - Open the :file:`*.xcworkspace` file and build.
 The plugin code will be compiled together with the game project.

-Useful resources for development include:
+Useful resources for development, :doc:`UnrealCV architecture </reference/architecture>`

-- :doc:`The code API documentation </reference/api>`
+.. - :doc:`The code API documentation </reference/api>`
-- :doc:`UnrealCV architecture </reference/architecture>`

 .. _add_new_command: